-In summary, the distribution of U.S. insured losses from hurricane winds will be statistically modeled using covariate (predictor) data from the period 1900-2005.
-We are interested in the preseason values (May-Jun averaged) of SOI, NAO, and Atlantic SST as predictors for the distribution of likely losses during the U.S. hurricane season, which runs principally from July through October.
-Figure 4 shows time series of the covariate values used in the model.
-All three series display large variability from year to year with a distinct nonlinear trend noted in the late springtime values of Atlantic SST.
+In summary, the distribution of US insured losses from hurricane winds is statistically modeled by using covariate (predictor) data for the period 1900-2005.
+We are interested in the preseason values (May-June averaged) of SOI, NAO, and Atlantic SST as predictors for the distribution of likely losses during the U.S. hurricane season, which runs principally from July through October.
+Figure 10.4 shows time series of the covariate values used in the model.
+All three series display large variability from year to year with a distinct nonlinear trend in the late springtime values of Atlantic SST.

-The upper and lower quartile values of the SOI are 0.60 and -0.75 s.d. respectively with a median (mean) value of -0.16 (-0.10) s.d.
-Years of below (above) normal SOI correspond to El Niño (La Niña) events and thus to lower (higher) probability of hurricanes.
-The upper and lower quartile values of the NAO are 0.42 and -1.08 s.d., respectively with a median (mean) value of -0.39 (-0.32) s.d.
-Years of below (above) normal values of the NAO correspond to a weak (strong) NAO phase and thus to higher (lower) probability of U.S. hurricanes.
-The upper and lower quartile values of the Atlantic SST are 0.13 and -0.23° C, respectively with a median (mean) value of -0.04 (-0.04) °C. Years of above (below) normal values of SST correspond to higher (lower) probability of hurricane activity.
-The linear correlation between the SOI and the NAO (SST) is a negligible +0.03 (-0.04).
-The linear correlation between the NAO and Atlantic SST is a marginally significant value of -0.21.
+The upper and lower quartile values of the SOI are 0.60 and -0.75 standard deviation (s.d.), respectively, with a median (mean) value of -0.16 (-0.10) s.d.
+Years of below (above) normal SOI correspond to El Niño (La Niña) events and thus to a lower (higher) probability of hurricanes.
+The upper and lower quartile values of the NAO are 0.42 and -1.08 s.d., respectively, with a median (mean) value of -0.39 (-0.32) s.d.
+Years of below (above) normal values of the NAO correspond to a weak (strong) NAO phase and thus to a higher (lower)